The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 Use LinkedIn hashtags (video SEO)

 Popular and trending LinkedIn hashtags attract tens of thousands of regular followers.
-Using targeted LinkedIn hashtags can boost your video’s reach in feeds and LinkedIn search.
-They label your video content and increase its visibility, driving more views and engagement.
-Researching and incorporating terms relevant to your industry and business will expand your organic reach and potentially lead to your content trending on LinkedIn.
+Using targeted LinkedIn hashtags can boost a video's reach in feeds and LinkedIn search.
+They label video content and increase its visibility, driving more views and engagement.
+Researching and incorporating terms relevant to an industry and business will expand organic reach and potentially lead to the content trending on LinkedIn.

 Generate engaging video post copy

-The text that accompanies your video requires the same level of effort and attention to detail as the creation of your video.
-The copy accompanying your post can influence your viewer to start and also continue watching.
-You can supercharge your copy’s efficiency with generative AI writing tools like ChatGPT and Copilot to craft attention grabbing descriptions that will stand out on LinkedIn feeds.
+The text that accompanies a video requires the same level of effort and attention to detail as the creation of the video.
+The copy accompanying a post can influence viewers to start and also continue watching.
+Videos that ask a direct question within the first 10 seconds have a 19% higher comment rate.
+You can supercharge content with generative AI writing tools like Microsoft Copilot to craft attention-grabbing descriptions that will stand out on LinkedIn feeds.

 Tag people and brands for engagement

-A simple way to drive reactions, shares, and comments on your video content is to tag people and brands relevant to your video.
-This is particularly effective for interviews or Q+A. Tagging the individuals who appeared in your video could lead to them sharing your content to their individual networks.
-This expands the reach of your original post while also increasing meaningful comments and interactions.
+A simple way to drive reactions, shares, and comments on a video content is to tag people and brands relevant to the video.
+This is particularly effective for interviews or question and answer videos.
+Tagging the individuals who appeared in a video could lead to them sharing the content to their individual networks.
+This expands the reach of the original post while also increasing meaningful comments and interactions.

-Asking thought-provoking questions in your video and encouraging comments promotes conversation and interaction with your LinkedIn video post.
-An extra step is to ensure you are replying and contributing to the comment threads of your video to further promote your personal brand and keep engagement rolling.
+Asking thought-provoking questions in a video and encouraging comments promotes conversation and interaction.
+Videos with end screen call to actions (CTAs) are 2.2 times more likely to drive another video view.
+An extra step is to ensure you are replying and contributing to the comment threads of the video to further promote a personal brand and keep engagement rolling.

-Get started with Clipchamp or download the Microsoft Clipchamp Windows app.
+Get started with Clipchamp video editor or download the Microsoft Clipchamp Windows app.

 Start creating free videos with Clipchamp